-We evaluated the Refinancing Transaction on a lender-by-lender basis and accounted accordingly for debt extinguishment costs and debt modification costs (for the portion of the transaction that did not meet the accounting criteria for debt extinguishment).
-We recorded a \$0.6 million loss on extinguishment of debt during the three months ended March 31, 2024 related to the write-off of pre-existing deferred financing costs and discounts in connection with the Refinancing Transaction.
-We recorded a \$1.3 million loss on extinguishment of debt during the three months ended March 31, 2023 related to the write-off of pre-existing deferred financing costs and discounts in connection with the early repayments of \$62.5 million on the 2021 Term Loan.
+We recorded \$0.1 million and \$0.6 million loss on extinguishment of debt during the three and nine months ended September 30, 2024 primarily related to the write-off of pre-existing deferred financing costs and discounts in connection with the Refinancing Transaction.
+We recognized a loss on extinguishment of debt of \$2.0 million and \$3.5 million for the three and nine months ended September 30, 2023, respectively, related to the write-off of pre-existing deferred financing costs and discounts in connection with the early repayments.

-The 2021 Term Loan now bears interest based, at our option, on either (i) Term SOFR plus an applicable margin of 2.75% per annum, or (ii) an alternate base rate plus an applicable margin of 1.75% per annum.
-As of March 31, 2024, the interest rate on the 2021 Term Loan was 8.1%.
+The 2021 Term Loan bears interest based, at our option, on either (i) Term SOFR plus an applicable margin of 2.75% per annum, or (ii) an alternate base rate plus an applicable margin of 1.75% per annum.
+As of September 30, 2024, the interest rate on the 2021 Term Loan was 7.6%.